Share

 What does Jorge think about his winning tinga tostata?
 “To share this with my kids, with you and the people around me fills me with gratitude,” Jorge told Arianna. ”Es algo de México que no se me va olvidar nunca estando acá.”

-That’s what abuela cooking is all about: cooking your way home, together.
-Arianna looks forward to the next time her family gets together to ”enjoy our favorite dishes, swap stories, and maybe even challenge each other to a traditional comida competition again.”
+That’s what abuela cooking is all about: Cooking your way home, together.
+Arianna looks forward to the next time her family gets together.
+We will ”enjoy our favorite dishes, swap stories, and maybe even challenge each other to a traditional comida competition again.”

 5.0 from 2 votes